andre-j3sus/ist-meic-notes/2nd-semester/cpd/02-parallel-programming-openmp.md

 * **Parallelization** directives:
   * Parallel region: `#pragma omp parallel` -  creates N parallel threads, that execute the code inside the block, and wait for the other threads to finish at the end of the block;
   * Parallel loop: `#pragma omp parallel for [clauses]` - parallelizes the execution of a loop; each thread executes a subset of the iterations, and all threads synchronize at the end of the loop;
+    * `nowait` clause can be used to avoid the implicit barrier at the end of the loop;
   * Parallel sections: `#pragma omp parallel sections` - divides the code into sections, each executed by a different thread;
   * Parallel task: `#pragma omp task`;
 * **Data environment** directives (in OpenMP, all variables are shared by default, and are visible to all threads, with some exceptions):